BryantLabUW/Caenorhabditis_RNAseq_Browser/UI/README/README_Features.md

 -   Study design files (.csv)
 -   Log2 counts per million expression for all genes and all samples (.csv)
--   Variance-stabilized DGEList object (R object; primary data input for the app)
+-   DGEList object (R object; primary data input for the app)